Securonix/AttackSimulator/AttackSimulator/README.md

 ## Introduction to AttackSimulator
 Unlike other log simulators, the AttackSimulator simulates controlled scenarios, such as sequence of events involving the same actor/IP address.
 Use AttackSimulator to generate event data and attack data for simulating real world datasets.
 At Securonix, we use AttackSimulator to mimic real world datasets for testing our content.

 ## Prerequisites
+Operating System: Tested on CentOS 7.x
-You need to have Tomcat and MySQL.
+You need to have JRE 1.7, Tomcat 7.x and MySQL 5.6.

 ## Installing the AttackSimulator
 To deploy AttackSimulator, create the database schema and delpoy the war file on Tomcat.